RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

     [uy, vy]
 ```

 Each column of m is a vector u or v.
 If this matrix is a rotation matrix, then u and v would be the basis vectors. u is the x-axis and v is the y-axis.
-When u and v are unit vectors we call m a rotation matrix.
+When u and v are unit vectors, *and orthogonal* (at 90 degree angles from each other), we call m a rotation matrix.
 We've actually already been using rotation matrices without knowing, back in the rotation section of this article.
 Let's define our matrix struct type and a function to build a rotation matrix.

 {% highlight cpp %}
 struct m2